 - If there are any mismatches when using

-full_row, as it would on a Postgres versus Postgres comparison.
+full_row, as it does in a Postgres versus Postgres comparison.

-- The BLOB, CLOB and NCLOB fields on Oracle are limited to the first 2000 characters
+- The BLOB, CLOB, and NCLOB fields on Oracle are limited to only the first 2000 characters.

 comparison_algorithm = full_row.

-standard_hash function on Oracle 12c and newer.
-On Oracle
+standard_hash function on Oracle 12c and later.
+On Oracle 11g, the

-standard_hash function is not available, so LiveCompare tries to use the
+standard_hash function isn't available, so LiveCompare tries to use the